Everyone Has Story

 Our experiences are all meaningful–they’re the things that shape us into the people we see in the mirror every day.
 I hope I get to hear your story one day (really).

 In the meantime, I’ll share some tales of my lifetime so far.

-Fast forward to today, and I’m here in Los Angeles, still making beats & recording songs.
-I’m still an Independent Artist who’s “chasing the dream;” a one-woman show who hopes to one day go on a national (or world!) tour.
+Fast forward to today, and I’m back here in NYC (after living in Atlanta, Seattle & LA), still making beats & recording songs.
+I’m still an Independent Artist who’s following the Dream – a one-woman show who hopes to one day go on a national (or world!) tour.
 So what an absolute honor it is to have you reading this post, or listening to my music.
 I *live* to share what I’m creating with you who’ve taken the time to listen.
 It’s that magical connection that people can feel toward one another that drives me forward, keeps me creating more songs.
 Sure, recording satisfies a creative instinct, but those recordings are meaningless unless they speak to someone – to you.

 I’m grateful that you’ve decided to come along on this journey with me.
-If you’d like, you can hear my first full-length album, “Citizen of Earth,” here.
+You can hear my latest release, “No One Can Stop You,” here.

 I hope you’ll reach out and let me know what music speaks to you.
 Thank you for being a listener and making it all matter!